houses in residential street

 • Advance the realisation of foreign income and gains in the current year (ending 5 April 2025) and claim remittance basis to shelter these from UK tax.

-• Defer remittances in the current year until after 5 April 2025 to be able to take advantage of the Temporary Repatriation Facility (TRF) at a lower tax cost (12% based on current proposals) in 2025/26 and 2026/27.
+• Defer remittances in the current year until after 5 April 2025 to take advantage of the TRF at a lower tax cost.

 • If funds are remitted under the TRF, consider the use of a Family Investment Company to hold investments, so Corporation Tax rates apply.